ShakesMcQuakes/MMM-CalendarExt3Journal/README.md

 - locale-aware calendar
 - customizing events: filtering, sorting, transforming
 - multi-instance available.
 You don't need to copy and rename the module.
 Just add one more configuration in your `config.js`.
-- Tap any rendered event to open the existing CalendarExt3 detail popup ecosystem (EXT-Popup, EXT-Alert, MMM-CalendarExt3Agenda).
+- Tap any rendered event to open the built-in CalendarExt3-style popover while optionally continuing to broadcast details for EXT-Popup/EXT-Alert/MMM-CalendarExt3Agenda.

 ## Install OR Update